 What Happens Now?

-So we have an attack that may or may not have occurred depending on what you read and who you believe.
+So we have a supply chain attack that may or may not have occurred depending on what you read and who you believe.
 Can such an attack be prevented?
 According to Dennis Chow of SCIS Security, “Prevention of such attacks is extremely difficult for a number of reasons:

 Practicality from economies of scale; who honestly builds the entire stack of all parts and software of a server from the ground up?
 Almost no one.